Green-beard effect: Examples

 In 2006, green beard-like recognition was seen in the cooperative behavior among color morphs in side-blotched lizards, although the traits appear to be encoded by multiple loci across the genome.

 A more recent example, found in 2008, is a gene that makes brewer's yeast clump together in response to a toxin such as alcohol.
 By investigating flocculation, a type of self-adherence generally present in asexual aggregations, Smukalla et al. showed that S. cerevisiae is a model for cooperative behavior evolution.
 When this yeast expresses FLO1 in the laboratory, flocculation is restored.
 Flocculation is apparently protective for the FLO1+ cells, which are shielded from certain stresses (ethanol, for example).
 In addition FLO1+ cells preferentially adhere to each other.
 The authors therefore conclude that flocculation is driven by this greenbeard allele.

 A mammalian example appears to be the reproductive strategy of the wood mouse, which shows cooperation among spermatozoa.
 Single sperms hook in each other to form sperm-trains, which are able to move faster together than single sperm would do.

 It has been suggested that speciation could be possible through the manifestation of a green-beard effect.

 Additionally, it has been suggested that suicide could have evolved through green beard selection.
 Suicide is often a reaction to an undesirable social context.
 Attempting suicide imposes a threat of bereavement on community members.
 If bereavement from many previous suicides has been felt, then the community is likely to take a new suicide attempter seriously.
 Accordingly, previous suicides may increase the credibility of future suicide attempts, resulting in increased effort from the community to alleviate the undesirable social context.

+A study has shown that humans are about as genetically equivalent to their friends as they are their fourth cousins.